4 Most Common Product Pricing Methods + Pros/Cons of Each Method

 2. Competitor-based pricing

 Competitor-based pricing is a strategy that looks at your competitors’ pricing structure as the core benchmark for building your own strategy.
-It involves looking at market trends and aligning your pricing accordingly.
+It involves looking at market trends and aligning your product pricing accordingly.

 Easy: Competitor-based pricing is not a laborious pricing strategy.
 It does require researching your competitors and determining the average price.
 But, you don’t have to survey or research customers—it’s strictly competition-focused.